jcaw/porthole-python-client/README.md

 ### RPC-Related Errors

-This error is raised when a connection was made, but there was a problem with the underlying RPC call.
-There are 5 of these errors, but you should only encounter
+These errors are raised when a connection was made, but there was a problem with the underlying RPC call.
+There are 5 of these errors, but you should only encounter two:
-two:

 - `InternalMethodError` - This will be raised if Emacs tried to execute your function, but it raised an error.
 This is the RPC error you're most likely to